 His research focuses on technology enhanced learning pedagogies, leadership in technology enhanced learning and teaching, benchmarking in higher education, the use of social media in learning and teaching and how blended learning environments can enhance student learning opportunities, particularly when studying online.
 He has worked in higher education for over 27 years and is an active member of the Australasian Council on Online Distance and eLearning (ACODE), Australasian Society for Computers in Learning in Tertiary Education (ASCILITE), the Higher Education Research and Development Society of Australasia (HERDSA), and is a life member of the International Visual Literacy Association (IVLA).

-David Suder is a senior executive with 20+ years of achieving business growth objectives within diverse industries and functions.
-He has extensive experience with highly engineered systems, which require deep understanding of critical business drivers in multiple stakeholders environment.
-He has been highly successful in building relationship with upper-level decision makers, seizing control of critical problem areas, and delivering on customer commitments.
+David Suder is the Deputy Executive Director of the Buildings and Property Division of Monash University, he has an extensive experience with highly engineered systems, which require deep understanding of critical business drivers in multiple stakeholders’ environment.
+David is highly successful in building relationship with upper-level decision makers, seizing control of critical problem areas, and delivering on customer commitments.